 Virtually every kind of music is played on the bells, from Baroque to Beatles, Chopin to Coldplay, selected from a collection of more than 3000 pieces arranged for the Cornell Chimes by current and former chimesmasters.
 There are even duets.
-Because of the direct link between the playing stand and the clapper of the bell, it is possible to vary the dynamics of the music.
+Because of the direct link between the playing stand and the bell clapper, it is possible to vary the dynamics of the music.

-The chimesmasters honor a “3-week rule” where a piece of music cannot be repeated within a three-week period unless it is a visitor request or one of the signature musical pieces.
+The chimesmasters honor a “3-week rule” where a piece of music cannot be repeated within three weeks unless it is a visitor request or one of the signature musical pieces.
 The "Cornell Changes," known affectionately as the "Jennie McGraw Rag," in honor of the donor of the original bells, begins every morning concert.
-The “Rag’s” 549 notes must be memorized by aspiring chimesmasters.
-Also played daily are the "Cornell Alma Mater" at the end of the midday concert, and the "Cornell Evening Song" at the end of the evening concert.
+Aspiring chimesmasters must memorize the “Rag’s” 549 notes.
+Also played daily are the "Cornell Alma Mater" at the end of the midday concert and the "Cornell Evening Song" at the end of the evening concert.
 Listen to the bells.

-In 1891 the university finished construction on Uris Library and Library Tower.
+In 1891 the university finished the construction of Uris Library and Library Tower.
 At that time, the bells were moved to their permanent home (later renamed McGraw Tower).
 Local architect William Henry Miller designed the 173-foot tower and adjacent library.

-The seven rooms in the tower were originally used to store the library's stacks.
+The seven rooms in the tower were initially used to store the library's stacks.
 They now are home to the chimes office, museum, practice room, and the 1875 Seth Thomas clock with a 14-foot pendulum.
-Visitors can still see the clockworks and pendulum, but a computer now operates the clock.
+The clockworks and pendulum can still be seen in the tower, but a computer now operates the clock.